-Bhutan was ranked 102 of 187 on the UNDP gender inequality index in the Human Development Report 2014.
-In the population over 25 years of age with at least some secondary education, the gap has narrowed almost completely between males (34.5%) and females (34%).
-Universal primary education has been achieved and roughly equal numbers of girls and boys are enrolled in secondary education at all levels.
+Bhutan has fallen from 93 to 121 between 2013 and 2016 in the World Economic Forum's global gender gap report.
 Leadership positions are still dominated by men.
-Two of the four parties contesting the primary election for the National Assembly were women but both parties failed to capture enough votes to participate in the general election.
+Two of the four parties contesting the primary election for the National Assembly were led by women but both parties failed to capture enough votes to participate in the general election.
 Only four of 47 members of the National Assembly are women and there are only two women in the 25-member National Council.
 Both were appointed by the king.
 No woman was elected to the National Council.
+A proposal for a quota for women in parliament was rejected by the cabinet in 2017.
 Women occupy 36% of all public service positions but only 6% at the executive level.
-Women are increasingly participating in the workforce but lag behind men, with 66.4% females against 76.5% males.
+Women increasingly participate in the workforce but lag behind men, with ILO estimates used by the World Bank recently (2016) putting the female participation rate at 59% (however, high in contrast to other Asian countries).
 More women continue to work in agriculture than men.